gitmatheus/Apex-Code-Conventions/README.md

 //DO THIS
 if (!condition1) continue; // If condition1 is required for the rest of the steps

-if (condition2) doSomething02();
+// The code will only get here if condition1 is true: if (condition2) doSomething02();
 if (condition3) doSomething03();